 Zero Knowledge Cloud: How to Keep Your Data Safe and Private

 Zero knowledge encryption is the most secure way to use a public cloud.
 There have been many incidents in the past that show how important it is to protect your data in the cloud.
-While the top cloud storage providers do their best to ensure you that your data is safe – they do not provide a hundred percent data security – for legal or technical reasons, or for reasons that reflect their own interest.
-We explain what a zero knowledge cloud is and how you can turn Dropbox, OneDrive, Google Drive, or many other clouds, into one.
+Although providers of the numerous cloud storage facilities repeatedly assure customers that their data is protected.
+Due to mostly legal reasons, a one hundred per cent security cannot be guaranteed.

 Problems with the cloud in terms of privacy

-We will access, disclose and preserve personal data, including your content (such as the content … in private folders on OneDrive), when we have a good faith belief that doing so is necessary to … comply with applicable law or respond to valid legal process, including from law enforcement or other government agencies.
+We will retain, access, transfer, disclose, and preserve personal data, including your content (such as the content of your emails in Outlook.com, or files in private folders on OneDrive), when we have a good faith belief that doing so is necessary to do any of the following: e.g. Comply with applicable law or respond to valid legal process, including from law enforcement or other government agencies.

-This shows beyond doubt that Microsoft, Google and the others are able to access your data, if they want to.
-Theoretically, at least some employees of cloud providers are able to access your data if they want to.
-If you want to stay in control, the answer is zero knowledge.
+This shows beyond doubt that Microsoft, Google and other large providers are able and willing to access data users save in their clouds.
+Theoretically, at least some employees of cloud providers can access your data if they want to, as happened, (for example, with Capital One and AWS).
+If you want to stay in control, the answer is zero knowledge encryption.
+Boxcryptor, a software Made in Germany, can help you transform close to all cloud storages into a zero knowledge cloud and can also be used for NAS and fileservers.

 What is zero knowledge?

-Zero knowledge became a part of common knowledge when Edward Snowden dismissed Dropbox and recommended zero knowledge clouds, such as SpiderOak, because the big cloud providers would not protect, or respect the client’s privacy.
+Zero knowledge became a part of common knowledge when Edward Snowden dismissed Dropbox and recommended zero knowledge clouds, such as SpiderOak.
+His reasoning: Big cloud providers would neither protect, nor respect the client’s privacy.
 (One disadvantage with SpiderOak is, though, that complete zero knowledge cannot be provided on mobile devices).

-Zero knowledge means that even the company providing you with this zero knowledge cloud or encryption is not able to access your data, because as soon as your password reaches their servers, it is encrypted.
+Zero knowledge means that even the company providing you with this zero knowledge cloud storage or encryption is not able to access your data.
 With Boxcryptor, for example, your password is hashed before it is sent.
 This means we have no information that would allow us to find out your password.
-Only if you use a very short and simple password, for example consisting of only two digits, we would theoretically be able to guess your password, and check it with the hash.
-With a strong, longer password this is not possible.
 With zero knowledge standard we identify you and verify your credentials when you log in, without ever knowing your password.
+This is the safest method of authentication and subsequent key transfer.

-Additionally, nobody but you can access your data because only you hold the keys to decrypt it.
-Before you upload any data to the cloud, it is encrypted on client side.
-Your data never leaves your computer, laptop, or smartphone in plain text.
+_Additionally, nobody but you can access your data because only you hold the keys to decrypt it. with Boxcryptor, your data never leaves your computer, laptop, or smartphone unencrypted.

 Advantages of an additional zero knowledge cloud solution: